matheoleger/kinl/CONTRIBUTING.md

 You can ask for a review by adding the "Review Required" label.

 If the pull request is valid, you can merge it.
 If not, you need to fix the problems and ask for a new review.

+# Deploy fixes

+You can read the [deployment documentation](./docs/deployment.md#deploy-fixes) for more information.